sambit-giri/AstronomyCalc/paper/paper.md

 # Acknowledgements

-We acknowledge Garrelt Mellema for helpful discussion.
+We acknowledge the teaching courses provided by Stockholm University.
 Nordita is supported in part by NordForsk.

 # References